-Welcome Employers and Human Resource Specialists,
+Welcome Employers and Human Resources Specialists

 Not only do they bring new perspectives and ideas, this creative approach can support a business culture in more effectively adapting to change in order to offer new services and/or better service to customers.

-While the business case for hiring Canadian citizens who experience a disability has been repeatedly demonstrated, some employers remain unsure how to best integrate this highly skilled group of individuals into their labour force.
+While the business case for hiring Canadian citizens who experience disability has been repeatedly demonstrated, some employers remain unsure how to best integrate this highly skilled group of individuals into their labour force.

 This resource has been designed to walk you through a framework of critical inclusion policies to support your efforts.
-Please take a moment to read the ‘Key Considerations’ section, prior to diving into the policies and additional content!
+Please take a moment to read the Key Considerations section prior to diving into the policies and additional content!